RooneyMcNibNug/RG35XX-SP/README.md

 ## Handling with care

 I know this is a clamshell and inherently a great way to keep the screen safe from damage, but I can be clumsy sometimes..
 I don't want to buy a case really, so I thought about even just getting some decent fabric and sewing it up into a little pouch for the XX-SP.
 For now, I am using a beer coozie for when I throw this in my backpack.
-No, I'm not jopking.
+No, I'm not joking.
 This doubles as a decent layer of protection for the hardware while also keeps my fingers dry if I want to have a can of something while gaming 😄

 ## Go play some games!